KentrilDespair/Minimize-DFA/README.md

 4. <final states> are sorted, in ascending order.
 5. Transition rules are sorted lexicographically by the "source state", and the "symbol used".
-6. A "destination state" of the FIRST transition rule, can be only 0 or 1.
+6. The "destination state" of the FIRST transition rule, can be only 0 or 1.
    "Destination state" of any next rule, can be at most higher by 1 than any previous (in any rule above) highest state (i.e. having the largest value so far).